kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 Then he asked the guy to draw stick arms and legs.

-And do his best to add some hair, eyes and a cape.
+And do his best to add some hair, eyes, a smile and a cape.

 He asked us if the drawing resembled Superman.